Guiting Power: History

+1968 air crash

+On 26 February 1968, two BAC Jet Provost aircraft had a mid-air collision over the village.
+The instructor and pilot of one aircraft ejected, and parachuted near Hawling.
+The firemen came from Stow on the Wold and Winchcombe.

+The instructor Flt Lt Derek Smith, was from Weybridge.
+29 year old Fl Off Jonathan Tye, of Lea in rural Derbyshire, was at RAF Scampton.

 Facilities and features

 The village is unusual for its size in having a Post Office, a village hall, a children's nursery, a bakery, a village shop, and two public houses, the Farmer's Arms and the Hollow Bottom.
 Nearby are the excavated foundations of the original Anglo-Saxon church and a large kerbed round barrow shown as a tumulus on Ordnance Survey maps.
 To a large extent, the village owes its preservation to the Guiting Manor Amenity Trust.

 The Wardens' Way passes through the village, on its 14 mi route from Bourton-on-the-Water to Winchcombe, passing close by the church.
 It joins the Oxfordshire Way to the Cotswold Way and can be combined with the Windrush Way to make a circular route.
 It passes through the Cotswold villages of Guiting Power, Naunton, Lower Slaughter and Upper Slaughter.

 A village School was built in 1872.
-When this was closed down, the building was bought by the Trust and converted into a village playschool nursery for the residents' children.
+When the building was closed, it was bought by the Trust and converted into a village playschool nursery for the residents' children.

 There is a 17 acre wetland nature reserve, where a rich flora and fauna thrive.

 The nearby Cotswolds Farm Park, privately owned by Adam Henson, is a tourist attraction with some fifty different breeds of farm animals.
 The farm park also operates a campsite with "pitches" for campers, fourteen of them with electricity.

 Religion

 The parish church of St Michael and All Angels stands at the south end of the village.
 It is of Norman origin, with a later Victorian transept added.
 The north and south doorways were preserved in the renovations at that time.
-Extensive remodeling took place in the 13th and 15th centuries, and the church was enlarged in the first half of the 1800s.
-The 12th century chancel was extensively modified in 1903.
+Extensive remodelling took place in the 13th and 15th centuries, and the church was enlarged in the first half of the 1800s.
+The 12th-century chancel was extensively modified in 1903.
 The church is in the National Heritage List for England as a designated Grade II listed building (List entry Number: 1089532, June 1980).

 St Michael's is part of a team ministry called the Benefice of the Seven Churches, which also includes Temple Guiting, Cutsdean, Farmcote, Lower Slaughter with Eyford, Upper Slaughter, and Naunton.

 "Guiting Power" is a hymn tune by John Barnard, named after the village, for the hymn "Christ triumphant, ever reigning".